bstefanescu/qutejs/web/doc/docs/templates.md

   **Example:** `<my-component :title='theTitle' />`  or `<my-component x-bind:title='theTitle' />` \

 Both of these notations are equivalent.  \
-You can use any one you prefer or mix notations if you want.
+You can use anyone you prefer or mix notations if you want.

 **Examples:**